 2019 Bordeaux wine, the complete guide to all the best wines of the vintage… Getting started

-Tasting 2019 Bordeaux has been a once in a lifetime experience I will never forget.
-Where do I start with what took place this year?
+Tasting 2019 Bordeaux has been a once-in-a-lifetime experience I will never forget.
+Where do I start with everything that happened to make 2019 Bordeaux such a unique and memorable vintage?

 How did we taste all these 2019 Bordeaux wines without leaving home?